Tammy Lynn Leppert

-Tammy Lynn Leppert (born February 5, 1965 - disappeared July 6, 1983) was an American actress, model and beauty queen who went missing under mysterious circumstances at the age of 18.
+Tammy Lynn Leppert (born February 5, 1965 – disappeared July 6, 1983) was an American actress, model and beauty queen who went missing under mysterious circumstances at the age of 18.

 Career

-Leppert was employed primarily as a model throughout her late-childhood and teenage years, appearing on the front of CoverGirl magazine in October 1978.
-She began participating in beauty contests at 4 years old.
-As a child, she competed in nearly 300 beauty pageants and won the vast majority of them, taking home about 280 crowns.
-Just before her disappearance, she appeared in the 1983 film Scarface as the girl who was a distraction to the lookout car during the bloody chainsaw shower scene.
-Before that, among other minor roles, she played a participant in a boxing match in the teen movie Spring Break.
-Reportedly, her legs, hips and torso were used in the main poster for the movie.
-It is claimed she had plans to go to Hollywood in 1983.
+Tammy Lynn Leppert was born in Rockledge, Florida, on February 5, 1965.
+She began participating in beauty contests when she was four years old, competing in nearly 300 beauty pageants and taking home about 280 crowns.
+Leppert was employed primarily as a model throughout her adolescent and teenage years, appearing on the cover of CoverGirl magazine in October 1978.

+Just before her disappearance, Leppert appeared in the film Scarface (1983) as the girl who distracts the lookout car during the bloody chainsaw scene.
+Before that, among other minor roles, she played a party girl in Little Darlings (1980) and a participant in a boxing match in Spring Break (1983).
+Reportedly, Leppert's legs, hips and torso were used in the main poster for the latter movie.
+It is also claimed she had plans to go to Hollywood in 1983.
 Leppert had a lead role playing herself in a film called Cover Girl Behind the Scenes.

 Before her disappearance

-After the shooting of the film Spring Break was finished, Leppert went unaccompanied to a weekend party.
-She came home from the party "a different person" according to her close friend Wing Flannagan's testimony.
-When she was playing in her next film, Scarface, she suddenly returned home after the fourth day of filming.
+After the Spring Break shoot was finished, Leppert went unaccompanied to a party one weekend.
+According to her close friend, Wing Flannagan, she came home from the party "a different person".
+After performing her role in Scarface, Leppert suddenly returned home after the fourth day of filming.
 Her mother assumed that Leppert had been afraid of being murdered by someone, and that she had become overtaken by this delusion.
 Her mother felt obliged to have her examined by a doctor, but after 72 hours in a medical center, Leppert was released and there seemed to be no signs of drug or alcohol use according to doctor statements.

 Disappearance

-Leppert was last seen in Cocoa Beach, Florida on July 6, 1983.
-She was reported to have worn a blue denim shirt decorated with flowers, along with a matching skirt, a gray purse, and sandals.
-Some agencies have stated that she left without shoes or money.
-A friend of Leppert's told authorities that he had an argument with her while driving her from her home in Rockledge, Florida, that he had later "left her [...] in a parking lot."
+Leppert was last seen in Cocoa Beach, Florida, on July 6, 1983.
+She was reported to have worn a blue denim shirt decorated with flowers, along with a matching skirt, a gray purse and sandals.
+Some agencies have stated that Leppert left without shoes or money.
+A male friend told authorities that he had an argument with her while driving her from her home in Rockledge and had later "left her [...] in a parking lot."
 Although he is the last person believed to have seen her, he is not considered a suspect.
-However, her mother has claimed that Leppert was "afraid" of him.
+However, Leppert's mother has claimed that her daughter was "afraid" of him.

-After Tammy Leppert's disappearance, Cocoa Beach Detective Harold Lewis received two telephone calls from a woman claiming that Leppert was still alive.
-In the first call, the woman said that Leppert was well and would make contact when the time was right.
+After Leppert's disappearance, Cocoa Beach Detective Harold Lewis received two telephone calls from a woman claiming that Leppert was still alive.
+In the first call, the woman said that Leppert would make contact when the time was right.
 During the second call, she said that Leppert was doing what she always wanted: going to school to become a nurse.